Bodybuilding Diets (How You Can Eat Like a Pro)

 Get More Out of Your Exercises.
 Go PRO!Sign Up

 Bodybuilding Option: “Cut” vs. “Bulk”

-Bulk works the opposite way.
+A bulk works the opposite way.
 Your body needs a caloric surplus (extra calories) in order to devote the proper nutrients and resources to the construction of new muscle.
-It’s important to get lots of protein, to give your body the raw materials it needs to make new muscle.
+It’s important to get a lot of protein, to give your body the raw materials it needs to make new muscle.

 Carbs directly after a workout can also help add bulk by taking advantage of the anabolic window, during which time insulin drives sugar to the muscles.
 The protein goes along for the ride and bigger, stronger muscles are the result.

 The downside?
 Carbs contribute to bloat, adding water weight, which robs muscles of that lean, rock-hard appearance that wins bodybuilding shows.